 Step 3: You will be removed from class and your instructor will submit a BIT report and direct his/her school dean to initiate the Step 3 procedure.
 If you are unwilling to sign a plan in Step 2 (above), or are unable to curtail your disruptive behavior you will be removed from class.
 When an instructor submits a BIT report, the situation is now considered a formal violation of the Student Rights and Responsibilities/Code of Conduct and the appropriate Disciplinary Procedure will apply.

 Individual instructors have the right to determine policy concerning recording of lectures and discussions in their classroom.
 However, students with certain types of disabilities may need to record classes as a reasonable accommodation.
-For many classes, there are no issues and faculty allow such recording by anyone.
+Students that require this particular accommodation work with Disability Resource Services to insure academic integrity, confidentiality and intellectual property rights.
+Students agree that if they are in a course where they are recording notes, in some cases, due to propriety or confidential information, they will be required to delete any recordings at the end of the semester and that deletion will be witnessed/verified by DRS.
+It's important to note for many classes, there are no issues and faculty allow such recording by any student.